adamsitnik/adamsitnik.github.io/_posts/2017-06-26-Value-Types-vs-Reference-Types.md

 ## GC Impact

 Reference Types are always allocated on the managed heap (it may change in the [future](http://xoofx.com/blog/2015/10/08/stackalloc-for-class-with-roslyn-and-coreclr/)).
 Heap is managed by Garbage Collector (GC).
-The allocation of heap memory is fast. **The problem is that the deallocation is non-deterministic and it takes some time to perform the cleanup**.
+The allocation of heap memory is fast. **The problem is that the deallocation is performed by non-deterministic GC**.
+GC implements own heuristic which allows it to decide when to perform the cleanup.
+The cleanup itself takes some time.
+It means that you can not predict when the cleanup will take place and it adds extra overhead.

 Value Types can be allocated both on the stack and the heap.
 Stack is not managed by GC.
 Anytime you declare a local value type variable it's allocated on the stack.
 When method ends, the stack is being unwinded and the value is gone. **This deallocation is super fast.
-And no extra pressure for the GC!**
+And in overall we have less pressure for the GC!** The pressure is not equal to zero because anyway, GC traverses stacks, so the deeper the stack the more work it might have.

 But the Value Types can be also allocated on the managed heap.
 If you allocate an array of bytes, then the array is allocated on the managed heap.
 This content is transparent to GC.
 They are not reference type instances, so GC does not track them in any way.
-So we still follow the "NO GC" rule.
+But when the small array of value types gets promoted to older GC generation, the content will be copied by the GC.

 ### Benchmarks